Partnerships to yield extra 90 million doses of coronavirus vaccine

-The Government has announced it has signed new deals which will provide more than 90 million doses of Covid-19 vaccine.
+The Government has signed new deals which it says will provide more than 90 million doses of Covid-19 vaccine.

 In a statement from Business Secretary Alok Sharma, the Government said it has secured an agreement for 30 million doses of a vaccine being developed – and currently at phase two trials – by BioNTech and German firm Pfizer.

-Mr Sharma said the Government has also done an in-principle deal done for 60 million doses of an antibody treatment that is being developed by France’s Valneva for vulnerable patients who cannot receive vaccines.
+Mr Sharma said the Government has also done an in-principle deal for 60 million doses being developed by France’s Valneva.

 The partnerships mean England, Scotland, Wales and Northern Ireland could have access to enough doses to vaccinate and protect priority groups such as those at increased health risk and frontline workers.